robert4os/SpotConnect/README.md

 - `name`        : The name that will appear for the device in AirPlay.
 You can change the default name.
 - `vorbis_rate <96|160|320>` : set the Spotify bitrate
 - `remove_timeout <-1|n>` : set to `-1` to avoid removing devices prematurely
+- `deviceid_prefix` : 24-character hexadecimal prefix for Spotify device ID.
+Leave empty to auto-generate a random prefix on first run.
+Once generated, the prefix is saved to config and reused.
+Custom values must be exactly 24 hex characters (0-9, a-f).

 ##### UPnP
 - `upnp_max`    : set the maximum UPnP version use to search players (default 1)